 For further information about English language, please see School of Modern Languages and Cultures: English for Academic Study.

-If you intend to become a solicitor or advocate in Scotland you must, in addition to the LLB, complete a one-year postgraduate vocational qualification the Diploma in Professional Legal Practice.
-There is then a period of full-time training for two years to become a solicitor, and up to two and a half years to become an advocate.
+If you intend to become a solicitor or advocate in Scotland you must, in addition to the professional subjects taken as part of the Scots Law LLB, complete a one-year postgraduate vocational qualification: the Diploma in Professional Legal Practice.
+There is then a period of full-time training for two years to become a solicitor, and up to two and a half years to become

 All Scots Law LLB degrees allow entry to the Diploma in Professional Legal Practice and thereafter to become either a solicitor in Scotland (under the Law Society of Scotland) or to be called to the Scottish Bar (by the Faculty of Advocates).
 The Scots Law LLB degree and the Diploma in Professional Legal Practice are fully accredited by the Law Society of Scotland.